What to Know About Caring for Specially-Abled Pets

 After your puppy is used to how the leash feels, pick up the loose end and let your puppy take you for a walk.
 Keep the lead loose and let your puppy roam around.
 Once your puppy is comfortable with this activity, it’s time to turn the tables and take back the reigns.
 As you walk your puppy, keep it fun by piling on the praise and offering a treat when your little furball does a good job.

 If you use clicker training, take your clicker along when you walk your puppy and click when your puppy is walking along nicely.
-Clicker training is a positive reinforcement technique that can be very helpful for training your puppy all sorts of behaviors from going for a walk to using a crate.
+Clicker training is a positive reinforcement technique that can be very helpful for training your puppy in all sorts of behaviors, from going for a walk to using a crate.

 Three of the most common dog walking problems are pulling on the leash, chewing or mouthing the lead, and lunging, barking, or otherwise reacting to people, animals, or other things that cross your path.

 Pretty much all dogs love to chew, especially younger dogs and puppies.
 Chewing, like pulling, is a natural behavior for dogs, which they use to explore their world.
 Puppies also chew to relieve the pressure and pain of teething.
-It’s totally natural for a dog to want to chew on the leash.
-That said this chewing could start causing problems before and during walks—not to mention the wear on your leash!
+It’s natural for a dog to want to chew on the leash.
+That said, this chewing could start causing problems before and during walks—not to mention the wear on your leash!